 So without further ado, here are the blogging strategies will show you how to get traffic to your blog.

 SEO Focused Content Marketing

-In order to grow our blog to 120,000 visitors per month, we needed to escape the blogging hamster wheel of doom.
+In order to grow our blog to 120,000 visitors per month, we needed to escape the content marketing hamster wheel of doom.

 You know, where you spend hours writing content, promote it, get a spike of traffic and then it’s lost to the internet… forever.